mprorock/draft-prorock-spice-cwt-traceability-claims/draft-prorock-spice-cwt-traceability-claims.md

 ### Importer Code

 * Claim Name: importer_code
-* Claim Description: Code identifying the importer, such as a VAT number or EORI number.
+* Claim Description: Code identifying the importer, such as a GLUE Identifier, VAT number, or EORI number.
 * Change Controller: IETF
 * Reference: {{importer_code}} of this specification

 ### Exporter Code

 * Claim Name: exporter_code
-* Claim Description: Code identifying the exporter, such as a VAT number or EORI number.
+* Claim Description: Code identifying the exporter, such as a GLUE Identifier, VAT number, or EORI number.
 * Change Controller: IETF
 * Reference: {{exporter_code}} of this specification